Korea Weather in June – What to Wear and Rainy Season Tips

 The early harvests were mild and tender, with almost no spiciness.
 As summer arrived and temperatures rose, the same plants started producing firmer peppers with a noticeably stronger heat.
 Even familiar green chilies gradually developed a sharper bite.

-This happens because chili peppers respond to intense sunlight and heat by producing more capsaicin, the compound responsible for spiciness.
-As moisture decreases and the flesh becomes denser, both texture and spice level increase.
+This happens because chili peppers respond to intense sunlight and heat by producing more capsaicin.
+As they lose moisture and the flesh becomes firmer, both the texture and the level of spiciness increase.

 2. Five Common Korean Chili Peppers You’ll Find at the Market

-After growing chili peppers at home, the ones I used to see at the market started to look different.
-Here are five common types of Korean chili peppers that are frequently used in Korean cooking and are easy to find at grocery stores or traditional markets.
+After growing chili peppers at home, the ones I used to see at the market started to look a little different.
+I used to think they were all quite similar, but now I notice that each type has its own flavor and purpose.
+Here are five common Korean chili peppers you can easily find and how they are typically used.

-• Putgochu (Green Chili) has a crisp texture with mild heat.
-It’s especially refreshing when eaten with ssamjang during the summer.
-It is one of the most commonly eaten peppers in everyday Korean meals.
+• Putgochu (Green Chili) has a crisp texture with a mild level of heat.
+It’s especially refreshing when eaten raw with ssamjang during the summer.
+It’s one of the most commonly enjoyed peppers in everyday Korean meals.

 • Hong-gochu (Red Chili) is fully ripened and bright red.
-It’s commonly used to add color to kimchi and is often dried to make chili powder.
-It plays an essential role in creating the deep color of Korean dishes.
-Its spice level can vary depending on the type of pepper it comes from.
+It’s commonly used to add color to kimchi or dried to make chili powder.
+While the level of spiciness can vary, it plays an important role in enhancing both the color and flavor of Korean dishes.

 3. Nutritional Benefits of Korean Chili Peppers – More Than Just Heat

 Chili peppers are more than just spicy ingredients.
 They are rich in vitamin C, antioxidants, and capsaicin.
-In particular, fully ripened red chili peppers contain two to three times more vitamin C than oranges, making them surprisingly nutritious.
+In particular, fully ripened red chili peppers are known to contain two to three times more vitamin C than oranges.
+Thinking about this made me wonder if kimchi, which uses a generous amount of chili powder, might be more nutritious than we usually expect.

-Capsaicin, the compound responsible for heat, may help support blood circulation and relieve stress.
-This is why eating spicy peppers often makes you sweat and feel refreshed afterward.
+Capsaicin, the compound responsible for spiciness, is known to support blood circulation and help relieve stress.
+That’s also why spicy food often makes you sweat and feel refreshed afterward.
+Personally, I sometimes find myself craving spicy food when I feel stressed, and I end up reaching for tteokbokki.

-Each type of chili pepper has its own shape, flavor, aroma, and level of heat, which makes choosing them according to the dish an enjoyable part of cooking.
-Milder peppers like green chilies and crunchy cucumber peppers are easy to eat raw, while Cheongyang peppers are ideal for adding depth to soups.
-Shishito peppers work well when lightly stir-fried or braised, and red chilies are often used to add color to kimchi or as garnish.
+Each type of chili pepper has its own shape, aroma, and level of heat, which makes choosing the right one for each dish part of the fun of cooking.
+Milder peppers are great for eating raw, while Cheongyang peppers add depth to soups.
+Ggwari-gochu works well in stir-fried dishes, and red chili peppers enhance both the color and appeal of the food.

 Coming soon 👉 Korea’s Founding Story: The Myth of Dangun, the Bear and the Tiger